john-org/2-react-Intro/readme.md

 ## React Forms

-Using the first input field as an exemplar.
+Using the first input field as an exemplar, Add:

-- add state to store the pirate name,
+- state to store the pirate name,
 - a label with `htmlFor`,
 - an input id that matches the value of htmlFor,
 - a value attribute that displays the pirate name